Let’s admit it.

 They offer student loan refinancing and personal loans for other debt.
 If you’re unfamiliar with that, here’s what I mean:

-They take your debt and combine it into a single loan with a lower interest rate.
-As a result, you’ll save yourself hundreds – possibly thousands – in interest fees.
+They match you with a new loan with a lower interest rate.
+As a result, you’ll save yourself hundreds – if not thousands – in interest fees.
 And according to their research, Credible users save an average of $18,886 over the life of their loan.

 The best part?